marko-durasic/marko-durasic.github.io/_posts/2022-06-05-golang-interface-example.md

 go mod init mine
 ```

-Here the wording `mine` represents a module name that we chose.
+Here the wording `mine` represents the module name that we chose.
 It can be anything.
-This will result in creation of the following file:
+This will result in creation of the following file ( `go.mod` ) in the root of your project:

 ```go
 module mine